 Board members have complete and open access to management.
-The Company Secretary provides advice and support to the Board, and the Chief Risk Officer is responsible for the Company's day-to-day governance framework.
-Access to Independent Professional Advice guidelines entitles each director to seek independent professional advice at the Company's expense, with the prior approval of the Chairman.
+The Company Secretary provides advice and support to the Board, and the Chief Risk Officer is responsible for the Company's dayto-day governance framework.
+In addition, each Director is entitled to seek independent professional advice at the Company's expense, with the prior approval of the Chair.
 The Board can conduct or direct any investigation to fulfil its responsibilities and can retain, at the Company's expense, any legal, accounting or other services, it considers necessary to perform its duties.